Canon 1D X Mark II vs Fujifilm X-T30

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the X-T30) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the X-T30 are recent models that are part of the current product line-up.
-The 1DX Mark II has been discontinued (but can be found pre-owned on eBay).
+The X-T30 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the 1DX Mark II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is the Canon 1D X Mark II better than the Fujifilm X-T30 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.